-OCTE's Annual General Meeting usually happens once a year during the May Conference to involve as many representatives from all across Ontario, and incorporate Elementary and Secondary, post-secondary stakeholders, government liaisons, and many other industry partners.
-It's when the executive roles are nominated and elected for the upcoming terms.
+OCTE's Annual General Meeting happens once a year during the May Conference.
+The intent is to involve as many representatives from all across Ontario e.g. elementary and secondary educators, post-secondary stakeholders, government liaisons, and industry partners.
+It's also when elections are held for the executive roles as necessary.

-The executive generally meets monthly however often does conference calls for urgent issues.
+The executive generally meets monthly and are in constant communication via email.
 If you have something that should be discussed at the executive level, please contact our administrator to have the issue tabled for the agenda.
 If it's something that a specific committee addresses (as noted on the committee pages) please contact the main Vice-Chair of the committee.
 Click here to access past meeting minutes.

 The following sub-committees are made up of elected vice-chairs, appointed leads, and dedicated volunteers who perform various functions and liaise with the executive and OCTE membership as needed.
 Click on the sub-committee title to read more about the role of each group.